TheChymera/PPB/README.md

 ## Further Development

-Currently the software is very barebones, and only works for files, not for piped output.
+Currently the software is very minimal.
 Help is appreciated in extending it!